Edward Wilmot Blyden: Career

 In suggesting a redemptive role for African Americans in Africa through what he called Ethiopianism, Blyden likened their suffering in the diaspora to that of the Jews; he supported the 19th-century Zionist project of Jews returning to Palestine.
 In their book Israel in the Black American Perspective, Robert G. Weisbord and Richard Kazarian write that in his booklet The Jewish Question (published in 1898, the year after the First Zionist Congress) Blyden describes that while travelling in the Middle East in 1866 he wanted to travel to "the original home of the Jews–to see Jerusalem and Mt.
 Zion, the joy of the whole earth".
 While in Jerusalem he visited the Western Wall.
 Blyden advocated for the Jewish settlement of Palestine and chided Jews for not taking advantage of the opportunity to live in their ancient homeland.
 Blyden was familiar with Theodor Herzl and his book The Jewish State, praising it for expressing ideas that "have given such an impetus to the real work of the Jews as will tell with enormous effect upon their future history".

 Later in life Blyden became involved in Islam and concluded that it was a more "African" religion than Christianity for African Americans and Americo-Liberians.

 Participating in the development of Liberia, Blyden served as the Secretary of State under President Daniel Bashiel Warner from 1864 to 1865.
-He later served as Secretary of the Interior under President Anthony W. Gardiner from 1880 to 1882.
+He later served as Secretary of the Interior under President Anthony W. Gardner from 1880 to 1882.
 Blyden contested the 1885 presidential election for the Republican Party but lost to True Whig incumbent Hilary R. W. Johnson.